akira-endo/akira-endo.github.io/index.md

 1. **Endo A**, Nishiura H. Transmission dynamics of vivax malaria in the republic of Korea: effectiveness of anti-malarial mass chemoprophylaxis.
 Challenges in Malaria Research, Oxford, Sept.
 2014.
 (Poster)

 ## Awards and Scholarships
-1. UCLA Asia Pacific Center Faculty Grant Wagatsuma Fellowship Award, co-PI (2021)
+1. UCLA Asia Pacific Center Faculty Grant Wagatsuma Fellowship Award (co-PI) (2021)
 2. Japan Society for the Promotion of Science Overseas Research Fellowship (2021)
 3. Lnest Grant Taisho Pharmaceutical Award (2020)
 4. The Alan Turing Institute Enrichment Student (2019)